Saturday Rock Garden Plant Sale at Tagawa Gardens

 Denver Botanic Gardens is excited to bring a selection of plant offerings well suited for crevice and rock gardens, alongside other unique, garden-grown plants.
 These include plants propagated from Betty Ford Alpine Gardens, featuring multiple Saxifraga and Penstemon varieties, as well as rock garden treasures originating from Denver Botanic Gardens’ own Rock Alpine Garden and Panayoti Kelaidis’ home garden.

-Plants may include: Acantholimon, Aethionema, Agastache, Anagallis, Androsace, Aquilegia, Arenia, Bolax, Commelina, Cryptanha, Daphne, Dionysia, Draba, Dryas, Epilobium, Erysimum, Globularia, and many more.
+Plants include: Acantholimon, Aethionema, Agastache, Anagallis, Androsace, Aquilegia, Arenia, Bolax, Commelina, Cryptantha, Daphne, Dionysia, Draba, Dryas, Epilobium, Erysimum, Globularia, Iris henryi, Leptodactylon, Lewisa, Monardella, Myriopteris, Papaver, Penstemon, Raqulia, Salvia, Saxifraga, Scutellaria, Silene, Telexonix, and many more.
+Check out the Plant List for Denver Botanic Gardens

 🔗 https://www.botanicgardens.org/